Updated on 2025-08-27 GMT+08:00

 4. After the update is complete, click Upgrade Workload, manually confirm the YAML file, and submit the upgrade.

 You can modify and download the YAML files of Deployments, StatefulSets, CronJobs, and pods on the CCE console.
 YAML files of Jobs can only be viewed, copied, and downloaded.
-This section uses a Deployment as an example to describe how to edit the YAML file.
+A Deployment is used as an example to describe how to edit the YAML file.

-1. Log in to the CCE console and click the cluster name to access the cluster console.
-In the navigation pane on the left, choose Workloads.
+1. Log in to the CCE console, click the name of the target cluster, and then choose Workloads in the navigation pane.

 2. Click the Deployments tab.
 Locate the target workload and choose More > Edit YAML in the Operation column.
 In the dialog box that is displayed, modify the YAML file.